 I’ve always found Valentine’s Day to be so cheesy.
 Love is complicated and deceiving.
 So, when I see couples getting engaged on V-Day, I can’t roll my eyes enough.
 Like many Halloween and horror enthusiasts, I don’t want to see my social media feed or emails full of V-Day deals.
 Even the horror couple stuff is – meh.
 That is why I love Bram Stoker’s Dracula as my go-to Lupercalia movie to chill and watch.
 Or the other way around.

 In Dracula, we see the tragic consequences of love.
-So, this year, I’m skipping over my adoration for Dracula and how I have always craved to be loved as he loved Mina in the film.
 Vampires lust for blood.
 Their uncontrollable craving doesn’t necessarily keep them alive, they can go into coma’s for centuries, so it’s not that they always need it.
 It’s the seductive way they want it.
 The sultry advances they make upon their prey.
 Mmmm, their victims.
 While I’m soaking wet between my thighs, the vampire’s desired climax is to break the skin, where the vein is throbbing on its victim’s neck.
 I wonder what ecstasy they feel when that blood squirts and hits the back of its throat.
 Well, I mean, I do know what it’s like to have warm bodily fluids squirt into the back of my throat but, we are talking vampires.
 Let’s get back to that.

-In the film, there’s a scene where Dracula shape shifts into a wolf and lures his beloved’s best friend, Lucy, into the garden, where he sucks her blood while she appears to be having the best orgasm of her existence.
+In the film, there’s a scene where Dracula shape shifts into a wolf and lures his beloved’s best friend, Lucy, into the garden, where he sips from her neck while she appears to be having the best orgasm of her existence.
 And Dracula is still in wolf form.
 That scene has always turned me on and is always the first image that comes to my mind when I contemplate Lupercalia.
 As I mentioned before, the founders of Rome, twin brothers Romulus and Remus, were raised by a she-wolf.
-Dracula and Lucy are caught in the act by Mina, and Dracula is humiliated by the form he’s in and what he’s doing with Mina.
+Dracula and Lucy are caught in the act by Mina, and Dracula is humiliated by the form he’s in and what he’s doing with Lucy.
 This shame he feels, for betraying Mina, although she doesn’t know it yet, is sweet.
 But, can we talk about how hot it is that Dracula can’t help but be a sexy, hairy beast with a bloodlust?
 Lupercalia is a festival where people hooked up.
-While some matchmaking rituals were left up to fate, there was carnal pleasure without a commitment contract.
+While some matchmaking rituals were left up to fate, there was carnal pleasure.
 We would be less stressed if we could only normalize celebrating the magic of various types of unforced pleasure, including sex magic.

 On occasion, I do become heartened by colorful stories of love.
-The more unusual the connection between two humans, the more delighted I am to listen and embrace it.
+The more unusual the connection between humans, the more delighted I am to listen and embrace it.
 That’s why I fly rainbow flags and advocate for queer love.
 It’s why I admire consensual shared love between more than just one man and one woman.
-When I witness someone fall in love with themselves makes me grateful to exist in such a moment.
-It’s all such a turn-on!

 So, when or if you consider how to give your Valentine’s Day a darker twist, think of celebrations of Lupercalia.
 Indulge in a feast and merry-make-over drinks.
 Have sex with intention in mind – for your pleasure is magic.
 As always, be safe!
 Consent is everything, and if your advances are rejected, accept it!
 There are so many ways to conjure fruitful wishes to fruition.
 You have to go beyond what’s trending, beyond expensive jewelry and empty proposals.
 Your darkest desires are your most wondrous magic.